Kchu/DeepRL_PyTorch/README.md

 # Deep Reinforcement Learning Code
 Currently there are only the codes for distributional reinforcement learning here.
+Codes for algorithm: C51, QR-DQN, IQN, QUOTA.

 Thanks to [sungyubkim](<https://github.com/sungyubkim>) and [Shangtong Zhang](<https://github.com/ShangtongZhang>)!